alonshochat/AWS_PythonProject/README.md

 ```
 project-cli ec2 create ubuntu t3.micro --region us-east-1
 project-cli ec2 list
+project-cli ec2 describe (id or name from list), or --all for all
 project-cli ec2 terminate i-0123456789abcdef0 (id or name from list)
 ```